fmerg/pymerkle/docs/decoupling.rst

 behalf of the server that the data, whose digest coincides with this checksum, has indeed been encrypted into the Merkle-tree.
-The client (*auditor*) verifies correctness of proof (and consequently inclusion of their data among the tree's encrypted records) by validating it against the Merkle-tree's current root-hash.
+The client (*auditor*) verifies correctness of proof (and consequently inclusion of their data among the tree's encrypted records) by verifying it against the Merkle-tree's current root-hash.
 It is essential that the auditor does *not* need to reveal the data itself but only their checksum, whereas the server publishes the least possible encrypted data (at most two checksums stored by